ccallawa/alyvix_doc/test_case_building/designer_component_tree.rst

   In the figure on the right, the "bounding box" icon represents a *Rect* object.
 - **Text:**  Looks for text near another located object.
-Because text recognition over the entire computer screen would require a significant amount of time, a *text* object cannot be the main element of a group.
-Alyvix will always look for text near the already-located main element.
+Because text recognition over the entire computer screen would require a significant amount of time, a *text* object cannot be the main component of a group.
+Alyvix will always look for text near the already-located main component.
   In the figure on the right, the letter "A" icon represents a *Text* object.

-.. _alyvix_designer_element_components:
+.. _alyvix_designer_component_components:

 ==============================
 Creating Groups and Components